godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 -------------

 The Skeleton node can be directly added anywhere you want on a scene.
-Usually mesh is a child of Skeleton, as it easier to manipulate this way, as Transforms within a skeleton are relative to where the Skeleton is.
+Usually the target mesh is a child of Skeleton, as it easier to manipulate this way, since Transforms within a skeleton are relative to where the Skeleton is.
 But you can specify a Skeleton node in every MeshInstance.

-Being obvious, Skeleton is intended to deform meshes, and consists of structures called "bones".
+Naturally, Skeleton is intended to deform meshes and consists of structures called "bones".
 Each "bone" is represented as a Transform, which is applied to a group of vertices within a mesh.
 You can directly control a group of vertices from Godot.
 For that please reference the :ref:`class_MeshDataTool` class and its method :ref:`set_vertex_bones <class_MeshDataTool_set_vertex_bones>`.

-The "bones" are organized hierarchically, every bone, except for root bone(s) have a parent.
-Every bone has an associated name you can use to refer to it (e.g. "root" or "hand.L", etc.).
-Also all bones are numbered, these numbers are bone IDs.
+The "bones" are organized hierarchically.
+Every bone, except for root bone(s) have a parent.
+Every bone also has an associated name you can use to refer to it (e.g. "root" or "hand.L", etc.).
+All bones are numbered, and these numbers are bone IDs.
 Bone parents are referred by their numbered IDs.